ironscar/Container-demo/README.md

 - set up another project to act like microservices & repeat above
 - work on them together and see how things work in a cloud native environment
 - bring kubernetes into it to see what happens
+- setup a service mesh like Linkerd/Istio for the microservices
 - check how to setup gitops
 - openstack/cloudstack to create your own cloud - https://cloud.google.com/blog/topics/developers-practitioners/can-you-make-openstack-more-interesting-cloud-natives-heres-how (for intro to openstack)
 - terraform on openstack/cloudstack to do automated version-controlled provisioning